 However, I have to tell you something about the sour cream step.

 I have completely forgotten to add the sour cream a few times (yes, more than once), and the dish is still wonderful.

 Also, since I don't love how the leftovers heat up with the sour cream in the sauce, and since I serve individual plates, unless I know I'm not going to have leftovers, I often plate each dish and then top each serving of the meatball goulash with a little sour cream.
 This allows each diner to stir it in to get the requisite marbled effect.

-You might want to use heavy cream instead of sour cream in this recipe since there is no danger it will curdle.
+Often I use heavy cream instead of sour cream since there is no danger it will curdle.
 It doesn't really change the taste much, and it does lighten the color of the sauce.
-The last time I made this dish, I had heavy cream straight from a dairy with no preservatives or stabilizers in it (oh, yum) so I lightened the sauce a little with it.
-Then I turned the heat off and stirred in a little sour cream too.
-It was perfect.

 If using heavy cream doesn't appeal to you, crème fraîche has almost the same tangy effect as sour cream without the danger of curdling, and it's delicious.

 |Microplane Medium Ribbon Grater|